270K Followers on social media

-With moody guitars, thumping percussion and kaleidoscopic vocal tones, Rhythm Rampage is a Pittsburgh based award-winning singer/songwriter duo with a will of their own.
+With moody guitars, thumping percussion and kaleidoscopic vocal tones, Rhythm Rampage is an award-winning singer/songwriter duo with a will of their own.
 Charming audiences coast to coast with intricate guitar playing, impressive vocals, and innovative melodies.
 Britta and Brooke Dodgen, known collectively as Rhythm Rampage invoke traditional country music storytelling with a modern fusion.

 The soon to be released new album Guitar Getaway generates the guitar-driven flavor of the Eagles and Zac Brown Band, thought-provoking lyrics à la Sheryl Crow and the strong frontwoman attitude of Bonnie Raitt.
 The girls co-wrote the entire 11 song album which was produced by the lead singer of Ra, Sahaj Ticotin, mentored by Bob Marlette, in Los Angeles, California and mastered by the Grammy award-winning Gateway Mastering Studios.

 Touring regularly, Britta and Brooke have created quite a buzz playing well over 1,000 shows across the United States and gaining over 270K followers on social media.
 Rhythm Rampage received a warm reception at both CMA Fest and Country Music Radio Seminar.
 Their debut single Guitar Getaway reached #9 on the New Music Weekly Country Main Chart and #7 on the New Music Weekly Country Top 30 Indie Chart.
 The duo's soul grasping second single, Fade Out, is now on country radio.
 In addition, Rhythm Rampage signed a three-year sync & licensing agreement to pitch and promote their songs to film, television, and commercials.

 "Rhythm Rampage is like a country version of 'Heart'."